 We do know that the sun is in a period of low activity.
 Usually there are many sunspots on the surface of the sun every day.
 This is how it looked in the spring of 2015 – a blank.
 This is sometimes referred to as ‘solar hibernation’ or a ‘cold sun.’

 We do know that the sun is entering a low phase of activity, as shown in this chart below.

 There are many solar scientists who see this as a trend toward global cooling – even as cold as the Little Ice Age.
 If so, we are not prepared.

 The above graph is from work by Habibullov Abdussamatov, Russian astrophysicist, from his work evaluating the possibility of a new cooling period, based on his research on solar cycles.
 In his view, we are already in a cooling cycle that may go on for decades.

-This is called a “Grand Minimum” and his discussion paper is here:
+This is called a “Grand Minimum” as he presents in his discussion paper.

 Since we have geologic records showing thousands of years of cyclical warming and cooling patterns on earth, it only makes sense that humans should be prepared for ANY climate change.
 Most of the way we deal with climate change is through adaptation – and most of our adaptations to date are so obvious we don’t see them anymore.